bitagoras/xtype/README.md

 **Explanation:**

 This meta feature tells the number of bytes of an element.
 The size also includes the metainfo itself, as well as white-spaces after the metainfo.
 The size information helps to browse more quickly through the file structure in order to access a certain sub-element in large files, without parsing all previous elements.
+As a convention the size information can also be noted as a simplified meta information that consists only of a number `N` instead of an dict object.

 **Example:**